NETWORK¶

 Network Connection Analysis¶

-Guance supports viewing Pods network connection data, including source IP/port, destination IP/port, sent bytes, received bytes, TCP delay, and TCP retransmission counts.
+Guance supports viewing Pod network connection data, including source IP/port, destination IP/port, sent bytes, received bytes, TCP latency, TCP retransmission count, etc.

-Additionally, you can customize displayed fields via the Settings button or add filter conditions for connection data to filter all string-type keywords.
-If you need to view more detailed network connection data, clicking on that data or View Network Flow Data allows you to see the corresponding network flow data.
+Additionally, you can customize displayed fields using the Settings button or apply filters to connection data to match any string-type keywords.
+If more detailed network connection data is needed, click the entry or View Network Flow Data to check the corresponding network flow records.

 HTTP Protocol¶